 Create class hierarchy and decide what libraries will be used and what methods our classes should have.

-Finish all artwork for the game (character, maps, enemies, projectiles)
+Finish all artwork for the game (character, maps, enemies, projectiles).

 Create hit detection that will work between the character and the map boundaries.